 For copper tube, because of copper's superior corrosion resistance, the B31 code permits the factor C to be zero.
 Thus the formula becomes:

 The value of S in the formula is the maximum allowable stress (ASME B31) for continuous long-term service of the tube material.
 It is only a small fraction of copper's ultimate tensile strength or of the burst strength of copper tube and has been confirmed to be safe by years of service experience and testing.
 The allowable stress value depends on the service temperature and on the temper of the tube, drawn or annealed.
+The downside of utilizing this calculated pressure rating is that it underestimates the actual safe performance of the tube since it is overly conservative when applied to thin wall tubing (where the diameter to wall thickness ratio is greater than 10) like the commercially available copper tubes covered in this handbook.
+In addition, it does not account for the strain-hardening characteristics of copper tube that can increase the strength (true stress) over seven times.

 When welding or brazing is used to join tubes, the annealed ratings must be used, since the heating involved in these joining processes will anneal (soften) the hard tube.
 This is the reason that annealed ratings are shown in Table 3c for Type M and 3d for DWV tube, although they are not furnished in the annealed temper.
 Table 3e lists allowable internal working pressures for ACR tube.